mithun1999/mern-boilerplate/README.md

   </p>

   <p>
-A complete MERN Stack boilerplate with Redux as stage management library.
+A complete MERN Stack boilerplate with Redux as stage management library and React Bootstrap as UI Library.
   </p>

   ___